artyomtugaryov/dobblenet/docs/train_detector.md

 ![](./images/map.png)

-## Visualize inference results.
+## Inference visualization

-After training you can visualize the results of inference in one image using the darknet.
-For it run the darknet in the test format:
+After training, you can also visualize the results of inference on any image using Darknet.
+To do that, run Darknet in the test format:

 ```sh
 ./darknet detector test data/obj.data ../configs/dobblenet.darknet.cfg training/yolov4_last.weights
 ```

-And then past path to image that you can inference.
-The result of the inference you will see in the opened window like in the screenshot:
+And then pass a path to the image that you would like to inference.
+You will see the result of the inference in the opened window:

 ![](./images/test.jpg)